Iliad Neurosciences Inc.

 What Is Difference Between Blocking And Binding Assays In FRAT®?

 FRAT® consists of 2 parts – a blocking assay and a binding assay.
 “Assay” is the technical laboratory term for a quantitative test of a substance.
 In other words, the FRAT® “assays” quantify the amount of blocking antibodies and binding antibodies present.
 Both types of antibodies inhibit the transport of Folate to tissues such as the brain.
 Blocking antibodies directly block the access of Folate to the receptor, while binding antibodies are thought to affect the general position of the receptor so that Folate can't get through it and into the tissue properly.
 Indirectly, the assays inform us about the availability of Folate (and its active form called 5-MTHF) in these tissues.

 Some children with ASD or CFD or related disorders can have either one of these antibodies (blocking or binding) or both.
 We screen for both categories of antibodies to ensure that no positive samples are missed.

 How Long Do The Assays Take?

 The assays are not simple to do and the performance of each assay takes two or three days, because of the need for overnight incubations.
-Turn-around time is generally 6 to 10 business days.
+Turn-around time is generally 2 to 4 weeks.